 The city of Oktoberfest, historical palaces, avant-garde art and green spaces, Munich has a uniquely Alpine flavour that’s quite unlike other German cities.
-City breaks in Munich will linger in the mind long after you’ve left this vibrant destination.
+Munich city breaks will linger in the mind long after you’ve left this vibrant destination.

 Munich’s public squares are the life and soul of the city.
 Marienplatz is a very popular meeting spot and a great place to kick back and people watch.
 This square is where you’ll find the Neues Rathaus (New Townhall) with its extravagant Neogothic façade and handy tourist office.
 Also in the square is Mariensäule (Mary’s Column), erected in the 17th century to commemorate victory over the Swedish army during the Thirty Years’ War.
 Another popular square is Karlsplatz, where you’ll find the medieval Karlstor.
 This structure marks the limits of Munich’s ancient city wall, which kept the city protected from the medieval period until the end of the 18th century.
 Finally, Odeonsplatz is a square that lies beside the 19th-century Maxvorstadt quarter.
 In Odeonsplatz you’ll find the Feldherrnhalle and Residenz, home to Bavaria's Wittelsbach, rulers until the First World War.